-Please note that the countries on this advisory have changed since FinCEN's Advisory, dated March 6, 2012.
-In particular, Ecuador, Vietnam and Yemen have been downgraded to the FATF Public Statement and, consequently, are referenced in the separate, but related, FinCEN advisory, FIN-2012-A008.
-In addition, Afghanistan, Albania, and Kuwait have been added to this document.
-This advisory also includes FATF's update on the AML/CFT improvements in Turkmenistan, which has been removed from the FATF monitoring process.
+Please note that the countries on this advisory have changed since FinCEN's Advisory, dated July 19, 2012.
+In particular, due to AML/CFT improvements, Ghana is now identified in this document instead of the related FinCEN advisory, FIN-2012-A012.
+This advisory also includes FATF's update on the AML/CFT improvements in Trinidad and Tobago, which has been removed from the FATF monitoring process.